Zamiell/stardew-valley/Min-Max_Guide.md

 * Empty inventory.
 Retrieve the Fiberglass Rod.
 * Go to the blacksmith and upgrade to the Gold Pickaxe (10,000g).
 * Fish at the mountain lake until 2 AM, then pass out.
+* At the end of the day, you should get:
+  * Fishing 9 --> 10
+* If you do not get fishing level 10 today, then you will get it after the next day of fishing.
+This does not change the route at all.

 ### Spring 10